-The Office of Highway Safety is committed to improving the safety of Delaware's motoring public by focusing on behavioral traffic safety issues such as impaired driving, seat belt use, aggressive driving, child passenger safety, pedestrian and bicycle safety, motorcycle safety and teen driving issues.
-As a Division of the Department of Safety and Homeland Security, OHS like its sister agencies - the Delaware State Police, the Capitol Police, the Division of Alcohol, Tobacco Enforcement and DEMA – addresses public safety and driver behavior.
-Changes and improvements to infrastructure are the jurisdiction of the Department of Transportation.
+The Office of Highway Safety (OHS) is committed to improving the safety of Delaware's motoring public by focusing on behavioral traffic safety issues such as impaired driving, seat belt use, aggressive driving, child passenger safety, pedestrian and bicycle safety, motorcycle safety and teen driving issues.
+Like its sister agencies - the Delaware State Police, the Capitol Police, the Division of Alcohol, Tobacco Enforcement and DEMA – OHS addresses public safety as it relates to driver behavior.
+Changes and improvements to infrastructure are the jurisdiction of the Delaware Department of Transportation (DelDOT).

 The primary functions of the Office of Highway Safety include:

-- Administration: - Includes the management of federal and state highway safety funds, distribution of federal funds to identified agencies and the preparation of the Annual Highway Safety Plan and Annual Evaluation Report.
+- Administration: Includes the management of federal and state highway safety funds, distribution of federal funds to identified agencies and the preparation of the annual Highway Safety Plan and Annual Report.

-- Problem Identification: - Includes identification of the types of crashes that are occuring, the crash locations and the primary contributing circumstances leading to these crashes, as well as the development of effective counter measures based on the crash data.
+- Problem Identification: Includes identification of the types of crashes that are occurring, the crash locations and the primary contributing circumstances leading to these crashes, as well as the development of effective counter measures based on the crash data.

-- Monitoring & Evaluation: - Includes monitoring legislative initiatives that impact highway safety and monitoring and evaluating th effectiveness of approved highway safety projects.
+- Monitoring & Evaluation: Includes monitoring legislative initiatives that impact highway safety and monitoring and evaluating the effectiveness of approved highway safety projects.